Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

     Click this button to display the search bar and search for an attribute.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of an attribute.
+    Click this button to update the list of attributes.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.